Staying at the New York Athletic Club (NYAC)

 Fitness and Wellbeing

-The club offers everything from Personal Training sessions to thirteen different types of Group Fitness classes usually on offer from Spin indoor cycling, stretch, five different types of yoga flow, and Pilates.
+The club offers everything from personal training sessions to thirteen types of group fitness classes, usually on offer, including spin, indoor cycling, stretch, five different types of yoga flow, and Pilates.

 Swimming pool

 Apparently, swimming pools are few and far between in NYC.
-Returning in 2023 I was happy to see the swimming had reopened after its renovations.
-It looks like an attractive, good-sized pool where you could normally enjoy the use of the jacuzzi, sauna, and steam room.
+Returning in 2023, I was happy to see that the swimming pool had reopened after being renovated.
+It looks like an attractive, good-sized pool where you could normally enjoy the jacuzzi, sauna, and steam room.

 Boxing

-There are two Boxing Rings open 6 am – 9 pm on Monday – Friday.
+Two boxing rings are open from 6 a.m. to 9 p.m., Monday through Friday.
 You can also participate in Boxing Fitness classes.

 NYAC Boxing